3.x.x to 4.0.x Migration Guide

 HiveMQ Upgrade

-Migrate the configuration file contents of your old HiveMQ installation
+• Migrate the configuration files of your HiveMQ 3 installation to your new HiveMQ 4 instance.

-folder.
-This will delete all persistent data of HiveMQ 3.x.
+• Delete all content in the data folder.
+This action deletes all persistent data of HiveMQ 3.x.

 HiveMQ 3 licenses

-HiveMQ 3 licenses, which have valid software and support subscriptions, can also be seamlessly used with HiveMQ 4.
+HiveMQ 3 licenses that have valid software and support subscriptions can be seamlessly migrated to HiveMQ 4.

 Configuration File Upgrade